The command line

 bash

-, which can come in handy when being able to write simple programs in bash.
-For example, one case is that you want to execute multiple Python programs sequentially, which can be done through a bash script.Windows users
+, which can come in handy when you're able to write simple programs in bash.
+For example, if you want to execute multiple Python programs sequentially, this can be done through a bash script.Windows users

 -